khushaljethava/khushaljethava.github.io/_posts/2026-03-27-Building-AI-Agents-with-Python.md

 This observe-think-act pattern is the foundation of every AI agent, regardless of framework or complexity.

+When I built agent systems at Codiste for tasks like car damage detection with Detectron2 and barcode detection with YOLO, I found that the agent loop concept applies even outside of LLM-based systems.
+The pattern of observing an input, reasoning about it, and deciding on an action is universal -- the LLM just makes the reasoning step far more flexible.

 ## The Agent Loop: Observe, Think, Act

 Every AI agent follows a cyclic pattern: